btheu/estivate/README.md

 * All fields will be mapped with the sub DOM
 * selected by <code>Page</code> articles rule for one <code>P</code>
 */
-// JSoupSelectList is not necessary as long Page already Select. public class Article {
+// JSoupSelectList is not necessary as long Page already specify the select rule. public class Article {

 	@JsoupSelect("#author")